Hoeby/Sapphire/triple-z_mod/assets/step2_left-right_alignparts/readme.md

 ## Front left and right new parts, check before drilling

+These steps are for the front left and front right.
+The new extrusion on the back will follow later. <br>
 First start to mount the new MGN9H 300mm rails.<br>
 For each rail you need: <br>
 8x SHDC m3x8mm screw <br>